Rainforest Protection Thanks to Indigenous Communities in Solomon Islands

 Project status: In operation, credits available

-The benefits we get from carbon trading in the area we conserve is to have access to rich clean water and that there are rare species of flora and fauna which our Pikinini (children) in the future can see in our forest.
+The benefits we get from carbon trading in the area we conserve is to have access to rich clean water and there are rare animals and plants which our Pikinini (children) in the future can see in our forest.

 Bartholomew Qalo, Sirebe Chairman, Solomon Islands